sha-red/pandora/vm/README.txt

  ./build.sh

-this will create a vdi image in pandora/
+this will create a vdi image in pandora-r{REVISON}.vdi

+If you have a local apt-cacher instance export MIRROR:

+export MIRROR="--mirror http://<LOCAL IP>:3142/archive.ubuntu.com/ubuntu/ --configure-apt"
+./build.sh

 == VirtualBox Usage ==